enze-chen/mi-book-2021/_sources/week_3/14/day_14.md

 ## Goals for today

-- Reveal the presentation order (randomized) and discuss peer review.
+- Determine the presentation order and discuss peer review.
-- Put the finishing touches on your research projects and final presentation.
+- **Rehearse _and time_** your final presentations.
 - Give a final presentation to your peers (and any other guests)!

 ```{admonition} Milestone